GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 201 | string | Report was successfully created | As described below

 The API will return HTTP Status code 201 if the report is saved successfully.
 If the request passes all validations, then the report is saved in Submitted status.
-If any validations fail, then the report is saved in Draft status and the validation error messages are sent back as a part of the response body.
-Refer [Specific Error Messages](#specific-error-messages) for details on validation errors.
+If any validations fail, then the report is saved in Draft status and the validation error messages are sent back as a part of the response body. see [Specific Error Messages](#specific-error-messages) for more information about validation errors.

 The API will return other HTTP Status codes in case of any other errors and the report will not be saved.
-Refer [General Error Messages](#general-error-messages) for specific details.
+Refer to the [General Error Messages](#general-error-messages) for specific details.

 Examples